keatchong/GettingDataAndCleaningData/README.md

 .
 READ raw data files into memory

-+ Get ready by constructing transitioning dataframes (building blocks)

-# Preprocessing of building blocks
+.
+CONSTRUCT temporary data sets (building blocks)

+.
+PREPROCESS Measurement data set follow requirement

-	# Extract variable labels from raw file
+	.
+EXTRACTS variable labels from raw file

-	# Replace column names with valid labels
+	.
+REPLACE column names with valid labels

-	# Extracts only the measurements on mean and standard deviation
+	.
+SELECT only the measurements on mean and standard deviation

-# Combine building to form first draft of tidy data
+.
+COMBINE building blocks to form first draft of data set

-# Replace activities code with descriptive activity names
+.
+REPLACE activities code with descriptive activity names

-# Discard objects deemed not needed anymore to free memory might help
+.
+REMOVE objects deemed not needed anymore to free memory might help
-# when deal with very huge files on limited resource machine

-# rearrange data set before rename fields
+.
+REARRANGE fields position of data set

-# Relabels the data set with descriptive variable names.
+.
+RELABEL the data set with descriptive variable names

-# Average of each variable for each activity and each subject to create second data frame
+.
+CREATE second data frame ( calculate average of each variable for each activity and each subject )

-# output final data frame into text file
+.
+OUTPUT final data frame into text file

-# End

 ```